 We Need To Refund Any CPF OA Funds We Used For Our Home Downpayment And Monthly Home Loan

-Any CPF OA amount we use for our home purchase, we will “owe” to our CPF OA.
+Any CPF OA amount we use for our home purchase and home loan, we will “owe” to our CPF OA.
 We can check the amount that we owe by logging into our CPF portal, under the Home Ownership Dashboard.
 Here, we can see the Total principal amount withdrawn (i.e. the actual amount that we have used) and the Total accrued interest (i.e. we also have to refund the interest we would have earned if we kept the principal amount in our CPF).
 This amount only needs to be refunded to our CPF OA after we sell our property.

 The amount we “owe” our CPF OA is not a static figure.
 It will continue compounding at 2.5% per annum until we make the refund.
 This is usually referred to as the accrued interest on our funds used for our home purchase.

 For those purchasing an HDB flat, we may receive housing grants.
 We need to remember that housing grants are paid into our CPF OA, forming our OA funds.
-We need to refund any part of the housing grant, as well as accrued interest on it, that we use for our home purchase.
-Any part of the housing grants we do not use for our downpayment continues to remain in our CPF OA.
+We need to refund any part of the housing grant, as well as accrued interest, that we use for our home purchase.

 As we likely have utilised a substantial amount of our CPF OA funds for our home purchase and monthly home loan repayment, we may be in for a surprise when we sell our home – to find out how much needs to be refunded to our CPF OA.

-Note that this is very different from clearing our home loan, and will not affect how much we owe the bank or have to continue paying for our HDB or private property monthly home loan.
-In fact, we can finish repaying our home loan and still have an amount we “owe” our CPF OA.
+Note that this is entirely different from clearing our home loan, and does not affect how much we owe the bank or have to continue paying for our HDB or private property monthly home loan.
+In fact, even when we can finish repaying our home loan, we will still have an amount we “owe” our CPF OA.

-Often, it does not matter how much we owe our CPF OA as: 1) we are only required to refund it if we sell our property, 2) if there is an insufficient amount after selling our property, we do not have to make refunds in cash, and 3) even after making the refund, we can use the bulk of the refunded amount for our next home purchase.
+Often, it does not matter how much we owe our CPF OA as: 1) we are only required to refund it if we sell our property, 2) if there is an insufficient amount after selling our property, we typically do not have to make refunds in cash, and 3) even after making the refund, we can use the bulk of the refunded amount for our next home purchase.

-However, there are also good reasons to consider making a Voluntary Housing Refund (VHR) while still living in our home, and we look at some of these reasons.
+However, there are also good reasons to consider making a Voluntary Housing Refund (VHR) while still living in our home, and we look at four reasons below.

 #1 More Certainty Of Cash In Hand For Downpayment And Renovation Funds For Your Next Property Purchase

-By making a Voluntary Housing Refund to our CPF OA, we are reducing the amount we “owe” our CPF OA, as well as decelerating the growth of accrued interest.
-If we are able to pay off a significant part of this amount, we will have more certainty of getting cash in hand or knowing we won’t get cash in hand when deciding to sell our home.
+By making a Voluntary Housing Refund to our CPF OA, we reduce the amount we “owe” our CPF OA.
+This decelerates the growth of our accrued interest.
+If we are able to pay off a significant part of this amount, we will have more cash in hand when we eventually sell our home.

 #2 Stress-Free When You Sell Your Property

 When we sell our property, the proceeds are used to pay off our remaining home loan and our required CPF refund.
-This can create a lot of stress about how much cash in hand we will be left with, especially if we need the funds to buy a new home (as in the case of point #1) or if we are thinking of utilising it in different ways, including starting a business or investing.
+This can create a lot of stress about how much cash in hand we will be left with, especially if we need the funds to buy a new home (as in the case of point #1) or if we are thinking of using it in different ways, including to pay off debt, start a business or invest.

 #4 Benefit From The Relatively Good Interest Rate Beyond The Full Retirement Sum

-With good planning, we can make use of CPF refunds to strengthen our home purchase decisions or choose not to do so while remaining confident in the event we want to buy a new home.
+With good planning, we can make use of the CPF Voluntary Housing Refund to strengthen our home purchase decisions or choose not to do so while remaining confident in the event we want to buy a new home.

-Making CPF refunds is also not the only decision we need to make when deciding to make use of any extra funds we have.
+Finally, making a CPF Voluntary Housing Refund is also not the only decision we need to make when deciding to optimise any extra funds we have.
 There is also a decision of whether we want to repay our home loan, which will lower our monthly financial commitments.
 We could also channel extra cash into investments.